apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `instantiate`

 Set to `false` to prevent the module from being fully instantiated in the application.
 The primary purpose of this option is to create a base class module that others will [extend](#extend) but that will not be used directly.

+### `bundle`

+Used to add multiple modules from a single base module.
+Takes an object with two properties.
+The `directory` property takes a relative path to the directory of the modules to be loaded.
+The `modules` property takes an array of module names.
+Modules loaded in this way still need to be added to the `app.js` file, unless they use [`improve`](#improve).
+Any modules that to be used as a base class for other modules should be added to `app.js`, but have their [`instantiate`](#instantiate) option set to `false`.

 ### `fields`